Why dieting doesn’t work

 jasmine hormati nutrition new york

 About 25 years ago, dietitians Evelyn Tribole and Elyse Resch developed an entirely different approach to nutrition, one that they found worked long-term for their clients: intuitive eating.
 Whether or not people’s weight changed, this approach helped people heal from disordered eating, feel better, stop obsessing over food, and generally live happier and more well-adjusted lives.
-In the decades since, research has shown that approaching nutrition through an intuitive eating framework leads to improved psychological outcomes and chronic disease risk.
+Research now supports that this approach not only improves mental health but also reduces the risk of chronic disease, regardless of weight changes.

 What we’ll cover: